Educational-Tools/Linux-Manual/docs/lmde/download.md

 ## Why Choose LMDE?

 !!! info
     This section gives extra details.
-You may skip it if you’re in a hurry.
+You may skip it.

 Here are some reasons why LMDE is a great choice compared to other operating systems: